hiro-yano/ddlGeneratorPSQLFromExcel/README.md

 ====

 ## Description
-This VBA generates DDL for Postgresql from excel sheets.
+This VBA generates DDL sequence in SQL for Postgresql from excel sheets.
 You can execute this program as Excel macro.

 ## Requirement